openshift/runbooks/alerts/etcdBackendQuotaLowSpace.md

 ## Diagnosis

-The following two approaches can be used for diagnosis.
+The following two approaches can be used for the diagnosis.

 ### CLI Checks